Your First-Year Experience

 The second component of the First-Year Experience is advising.
 Your seminar instructor will be your official advisor for the year.
 Once you declare a major, you will be paired with a faculty mentor in your discipline.

 To officially “mark” the transition from your first-year advisor to your major advisor, the college hosts an Advising Connections event in March.
-Advisors meet their new advisees at this time to officially welcome them to the department.
-After greeting advisees in assigned rooms, advisors and advisees proceed to one of nine central locations to enjoy punch and cookies!
+Advisees and advisors meet at this time to officially welcome them to the program.

 3. First-Year Honor Society